 Additionally, each rule can be defined using multiple conditions that combine metrics and thresholds to create precise notifications.

-- To access this page, go to Observability > Metrics.
+- To access this page, go to Observability → Infrastructure.

-- On the Inventory page or the Metrics Explorer page, click Alerts > Metrics.
+- On the Inventory page or the Metrics Explorer page, click Alerts and rules → Metrics.

 - Select Create threshold alert.

 You can also create a rule based on a single graph.
-On the Metrics Explorer page, click Actions > Create alert.
+On the Metrics Explorer page, click Alerts and rules → Create alert.
 The condition and filter sections of the threshold rule are automatically populated.

 Conditions for each rule can be applied to specific metrics that you select.
 You can select the aggregation type, the metric, and by including a warning threshold value, you can be alerted on multiple threshold values based on severity scores.
 To help you determine which thresholds are meaningful to you, the preview charts provide a visualization.